 - Make sure you are working with a consultant who is good at executing.
 What I’ve experienced is that tons of consultants understand the concepts of CRO, but many of them suck at execution.
 If they suck at execution, nothing will get done.

-Over the last 1.5 years I’ve noticed a trend that just because a test says it increases your revenue by 30%, doesn’t mean it will maintain that increase in the longrun.
-I am not 100% sure why, and nor are the consultants I work with, as they have seen this happen too.
+Over the last 1.5 years, I’ve noticed a trend that just because a test says it increases your revenue by 30%, it doesn’t mean it will maintain that increase in the long run.
+I am not 100% sure why, and nor are the consultants I work with as they have seen this happen too.

 Even with statistically significant tests, those 30% revenue lifts tend to be 15% lifts in the long run.
-My best guess is that there are other variables that come into play, such as the quality or volume of your traffic changing over time.
+My best guess is that there are other variables that come into play such as the change in quality and/or volume of your traffic over time.

-Before you can start, the one thing you’ll need to have is traffic volume and conversions.
-If you have less than 10,000 monthly visitors or $200,000 in yearly income, it maybe hard to optimize your conversions.
+Before you can start, you’ll need to have two things: traffic volume and conversions.
+If you have fewer than 10,000 monthly visitors or $200,000 in yearly income, it may be hard to optimize your conversions.

-On the flip side if you have over $500,000 in yearly revenue, then you should consider making CRO a line item expense.
-Like how you would constantly pay a book keeper or accountant each year, you should constantly pay a CRO consultant.
+On the flip side, if you have over $500,000 in yearly revenue, then you should consider making CRO a line item expense.
+Just like you would pay a bookkeeper or accountant each year, you should constantly pay a CRO consultant.